suvam0451/dhaaga/README.md

 align="left"
 style="margin-right:8px"/>

-**Dhaaga** is a multiprotocol, multi-platform SNS client designed to enhance your social networking experience.
+**Dhaaga** is an indie SNS app designed to enhance your social networking experience.
-By retrofitting the core SNS features, it introduces unique and innovative tools that allow you to easily follow your interests, discover new topics and connect with your friends—without having to jump between apps and platforms.
+By retrofitting the core SNS features, it introduces unique and innovative tools that allow you to easily follow your interests, discover new topics and connect with your friends—all from a single app.

 <div align="center">
   <img width="720px"  src="https://repository-images.githubusercontent.com/664825261/58e60a61-2d3b-4275-89bc-c180adb58a7d" style="top:80px"/>